Fast Scrambling in the Hyperbolic Ising Model: Introduction

 In almost all of these studies, the Sachdev-Ye-Kitaev (SYK) model has been the center of attention as the quintessential example of a model that exhibits fast scrambling and quantum chaos~\cite{PhysRevLett.70.3339,noauthor_alexei_nodate,noauthor_alexei_nodate2,maldacena_remarks_2016}.
 However, due to the all-to-all and random interactions in this model, any kind of classical and quantum simulation can be very challenging and often requires various truncations and approximations~\cite{xu_sparse_2020,garcia-garcia_sparse_2021,CAO20201170,sunderhauf_quantum_2019}.
-In this letter, we advocate for a new model that is also maximally chaotic and exhibits fast scrambling but with only local site-dependent interactions.~\footnote{There are other examples of fast scrambling models besides the SYK model but to the best of our knowledge they all require longer-range interactions than nearest neighbor interactions to be present in the model~\cite{PhysRevLett.126.200603,PhysRevResearch.2.043399,lashkari_towards_2013,PhysRevLett.125.130601,PhysRevA.102.022402,bentsen2019fast,chen2019quantum}.}
+In this paper, we advocate for a new model with only local site-dependent interactions that is also maximally chaotic and exhibits fast scrambling.~\footnote{There are other examples of fast scrambling models besides the SYK model, but to the best of our knowledge, they all require longer-range interactions than nearest neighbor interactions to be present in the model~\cite{PhysRevLett.126.200603,PhysRevResearch.2.043399,lashkari_towards_2013,PhysRevLett.125.130601,PhysRevA.102.022402,bentsen2019fast,chen2019quantum}.}